 This site is located on the south west corner of Roosevelt and 5th Street in the Sunset Neighborhood, and is zoned R-3 Multi-Family Residential.
 The property was originally developed in 1973, and has had many owners and modifications in the past 38 years.
 The applicant purchased the property in 2009 and initiated interior upgrades to the property.
 Due to calls for service and activity on site from people cutting through the property, the owner wished to gate both driveways to control access.
 When the applicant initiated proposed site modifications through the site plan review process, existing site conditions warranted the requirement for building safety and planning review.
 It was determined that work done by previous owners had not been permitted.
-The new owner had removed decorative wood mansards from the buildings and replaced all windows within the complex.
+The new owner had removed decorative mansards from the buildings and replaced all windows within the complex.
 When made aware of the need for planning entitlement processing and building permits the applicant initiated processes to comply with requirements.
 Through this effort, the scope of the project significantly changed in order to comply with building safety and planning requirements.
 The applicant wishes to phase his improvements to work within a realistic budget and schedule to allow occupancy of the complex to continue.

-This request is for a Development Plan Review for modifications to the elevations, including removal of an applied wood mansard, replacement of windows, and new paint.
+This request is for a Development Plan Review for modifications to the elevations, including removal of an applied mansard, replacement of windows, and new paint.
 Landscape is not included in this request, although is conditioned for future phasing to comply with code requirements.

 The applicant met with staff to discuss the condition of the property and his concept for revitalization.
 The design intent is to add color and interest to the buildings in a more modern application.
-The wood mansards were deteriorating and needed replacement; after removal, the owner liked the clean look of the original structure better than with the applied ornamentation.
+The mansards were deteriorating and needed replacement; after removal, the owner liked the clean look of the original structure better than with the applied ornamentation.
 The surrounding newer developments and the historic building east of Roosevelt have similar form and simplicity of detail.
 The owner intended to tie into the aesthetic context of the surrounding multi-family developments south and east of the property.
 Staff is working with the applicant to address current site conditions through a phased plan for revitalization.

 With any request for a repaint, staff has the authority to approve administratively, or take the request to the Development Review Commission.
 When a proposed design involves multiple colors and greater hue intensity, there may be more interest from the public, warranting a public meeting.
-Staff is in support of the color palette presented, however, due to the variety and complexity of the application of color on all walls of the complex, determined that public review of this case was necessary.
+Staff was in support of the color palette presented, however, due to the variety and complexity of the application of color on all walls of the complex, determined that public review of this case was necessary.
+At the March 22nd Development Review Commission, concerns were raised by Commissioners regarding the hue and intensity of the proposed palette.
+Recommendations were made to tone down or mute the colors.
+Based on this input, the applicant has provided a revised color palette, for consideration by the Commission.
+Staff recommends approval of this request.